pypa/cibuildwheel/docs/options.md

 A shell command to run before building the wheel.
 This option allows you to run a command in **each** Python environment before the `pip wheel` command.
 This is useful if you need to set up some dependency so it's available during the build.

-If dependencies are required to build your wheel (for example if you include a header from a Python module), instead of using this command, we recommend adding requirements to a pyproject.toml file.
+If dependencies are required to build your wheel (for example if you include a header from a Python module), instead of using this command, we recommend adding requirements to a `pyproject.toml` file's `build-system.requires` array instead.
 This is reproducible, and users who do not get your wheels (such as Alpine or ClearLinux users) will still benefit.

 The active Python binary can be accessed using `python`, and pip with `pip`; cibuildwheel makes sure the right version of Python and pip will be executed.
 The placeholder `{package}` can be used here; it will be replaced by the path to the package being built by cibuildwheel.